Dinosaurs in Jurassic Park: Others

 A T. rex appears only briefly in Jurassic Park III, which instead uses a Spinosaurus as the main antagonist.
 In the film, a T. rex is killed in a battle against a Spinosaurus.

+Two T.rex appears in the fourth and fifth season of the series Jurassic World: Camp Cretaceous explicitly named "Big Eatie" and "Little Eatie".
+Both dinosaurs are grey with a tan underside, and used on the Mantah Corp island for experimental fighting.

 A T. rex also appears in Jurassic World Rebirth, featuring an updated design.
 Director Gareth Edwards described it as "a healthier, heavier, more muscular, more bull-like" animal, while retaining the typical look of a Jurassic Park T. rex.
+This dinosaur is built more accurately with its forelimbs being directed one to another without pronation.